-A little further on I noticed a Russian tank where the red star had been painted over.
+sian tank where the red star had been painted over.
 I might have some difficulty getting it into my backpack, so I kindly but firmly refused when even that was offered me.

 It was a strange feeling being in a lawless area where the only thing that counted was who hit the hardest and shot the best.
 The district was a refuge to many Pakistanis who had fallen out with the law.
 If you only made it up here, you were safe.